tjp2021/iscopeSwift/docs/user-stories.md

 ### Acceptance Criteria

-- [x] User can tap a like button
+- [x] User can tap a like button with animation feedback
-- [x] User can write a comment
+- [x] User can write and post comments
+- [x] Comments load with pagination
 - [x] The video owner can see the comments
 - [x] Only authenticated users can like or comment
 - [x] Real-time updates for engagement metrics
+- [x] Users can delete their own comments
+- [x] Loading states for all operations
+- [x] Error handling with user feedback

 **Implementation Details**:
-- Atomic operations for likes/comments
+- Atomic operations for likes/comments using Firestore transactions
 - Real-time updates using Firestore
-- Optimistic UI updates
+- Optimistic UI updates for better UX
 - Proper error handling and retry logic
+- Comment pagination with lazy loading
+- Animated like button feedback
+- Proper cleanup on view dismissal

 ## 5. Creator Dashboard (My Videos & Basic Stats)